-About Being a Rifleman in the Marine Corps
+The Role of a Rifleman in the USMC Marine Corps 0311

 The Infantry MOSs attend the actual SOI Infantry Training Battalion (ITB).
 This is where the MOS0311 Rifleman learns the skills to operate within an Infantry Unit.
 This Infantry MOS is earned through the ITB school and will be the primary military occupational specialty (PMOS) of the Marine finishing ITB.